- Explain pricing from the customer’s viewpoint

 When we talk about increasing perceived benefits, we refer to this as increasing the “value added.”
 Identifying and increasing the value-added elements of a product are an important marketing strategy.
 In our initial example, Rent the Runway is providing dresses for special occasions.
 The price for the dress is reduced because the customer must give it back, but there are many value-added elements that keep the price relatively high, such as the broad selection of current styles and the option of trying a second size at no additional cost.
 In a very competitive marketplace, the value-added elements become increasingly important, as marketers use them to differentiate the product from other similar offerings.

-Perceived costs include the actual dollar amount printed on the price tag, plus a host of additional factors.
+Perceived costs include the actual dollar amount printed on the product, plus a host of additional factors.
 If you learn that a gas station is selling gas for 25 cents less per gallon than your local station, will you automatically buy from the lower-priced gas station?
 That depends.
 You will consider a range of other issues.
 How far do you have to drive to get there?
 Is it an easy drive or a drive through traffic?
 Are there long lines that will increase the time it takes to fill your tank?
 Is the low-cost fuel the grade or brand that you prefer?
 Inconvenience, poor service, and limited choice are all possible perceived costs.
 Other common perceived costs are the risk of making a mistake, related costs, lost opportunity, and unexpected consequences, to name but a few.

 Viewing price from the customer’s point of view pays off in many ways.
 Most notably, it helps define value–the most important basis for creating a competitive advantage.